AriFordsham/GHCWiki/building/preparation/windows/msy-s2.md

 This page documents the instructions for setting up a Windows build using [ msys2](http://sourceforge.net/projects/msys2/files/Alpha-versions/), which is a fairly complete build of MinGW + the msys tools.
 It is pretty self contained and fixes several pesky bugs with the traditional implementation.
 It's also smaller and has a convenient package manager, `pacman`.

+It should get you running in \~5 minutes, modulo download speeds.

 *NB*: You can extract `.tar.xz` files with 7Zip: [ http://www.7-zip.org/](http://www.7-zip.org/)

 ## 32bit Windows